 - Maintain a professional demeanor with school staff and students; adhere to strict confidentiality in student record keeping and access to Naivance.

 Education and Experience:

 - Experience working with adolescents preferred

-- Proof COVID-19 vaccination is required for this position.
+- Proof of COVID-19 vaccination is required for this position.

 - Strong written and oral communication skills

 - Ability to manage multiple tasks simultaneously

 - Ability to work independently and manage time efficiently